nasa/cumulus/docs/operator-docs/naming-executions.md

 **Example**

-If you wanted to use a prefix of "my-prefix", you would create a rule with meta similar to this:
+If you wanted to use a prefix of "my-prefix", you would create a rule with a `meta` property similar to this:

 ```json